 Love this class.
 I went from not being able to answer any questions to understanding and solving most of the problems.
 It is still a work in progress, but I am feeling much more prepared for the test now!
 Great job! – Ana Maria Moreno

 This course is very helpful.
 The instructor reads a few basic principles of mathematics, and then solves a block of questions which require that particular understanding.
 You can pause each video before the instructor begins and try to solve it on your own and then compare your method and answer to the narrated approach and correct solution. – Vincent Stowell

 FORMAT OF THE GRE

-The GRE CAT is approximately three hours long.
-Only two-hours-and-thirty-minutes of the GRE count toward your score — the experimental section is not scored.
-There are four sections in the CAT: Verbal (30 minutes); Math (45 minutes); Writing (75 minutes); Experimental, which can be Verbal or Math.
+The GRE is approximately four hours long.
+Only three-hours-and-ten-minutes of the GRE count toward your score — the experimental section is not scored.
+There are four sections in the test: 2 Verbal (24 minutes each); 2 Math (24 minutes each); 1 Writing (30 minutes each); Experimental, which can be Verbal or Math.

 The experimental section can be a verbal section or a math section.
 You won’t know which section is experimental.
 You will know which type of section it is, though, since there will be an extra one of that type.

 The three major parts of the test are scored independently.
 You will receive a verbal score, a math score, and a writing score.
 The verbal and math scores range from 130 to 170, in 1-point increments.
 The writing score is on a scale from 0 to 6.
 In addition to the scaled score, you will be assigned a percentile ranking, which gives the percentage of students with scores below yours.